Shangrila-VHP/shangrila-vhp/README.md

 All the links posted in the wiki are either going to be to Github itself, to youtube.
 Maybe printables.com in the future.

+In short, I've been trying to figure out how to construct an incredibly high-quality dwelling (in every sense of the word imaginable) for $5000 Canadian.
+Inflation adjusted.
+To achieve this vision and scale it around the world, I propose that the construction of a larger scale 3d-printing that can print using a mixture of mud and ...  is open-sourced and that these designs are iterated upon continously.
+Again, what wikipedia did for knowledge management and sharing and what Ubuntu has done for Linux.

 If you'd like to collaborate, then please feel free to get in contact.
 My contact info is via my profile on here.
 Here is the [link](https://github.com/genidma) Thank you for reading!

 ---